 Yep – again, I’m different.
 I am scared that if one of my girls is playing with a rubber band and it gets loose and damages another student’s eye.
 You guessed it – I’m liable.
 The parents are responsible.

 Like I mentioned before, I have two beautiful, kind, respectful girls.
 I cherish this time as their mother.
 Yes, my looking glass is different, and I might have additional worries because of my profession, but I wouldn’t change it for anything.

 Also – my husband helps keep me sane.

-Things like liability, responsibility, being sued, not having the right coverages, and not knowing how insurance provides the coverages are all really important to me.
+Things like liability, responsibility, being sued, not having the right coverage, and not knowing how insurance provides the coverage are all really important to me.
 Remember, I like the boring stuff.
-My biggest, most important professional goal is to help my clients - personally.
+My biggest, most important professional goal is to help my clients – personally.